bomb2peng/DFGC-VRA-starterkit/README.md

 ### Feature extraction
 Here we use the 1st-place solution in DFGC-2022 detection track (DFGC-1st) as the extractor.

+You may download their codes from [here](https://github.com/chenhanch/DFGC-2022-1st-place.git) and rename it as *DFGC1st*, then put it in the same folder as the scrip below.
-Run the scrip bellow to get video level features:
+Run this scrip to get video level features:
 ```
 python DFGC1st_feats.py
 ```